jbontruk/programmers_scoring/README.md

 # Programmers Scoring
-This code is scoring skills of the programmers based on their information gathered from GitHub and Stackoverflow.
-It is to help recruiters evaluate and choose the right programmer.
+Scoring skills of programmers based on their GitHub and Stackoverflow data.
+It is to help recruiters evaluate and choose the right candidate for programmer role.
+The final scoring result is a function of multiple GitHub / Stackoverflow user parameters.